trujilloRJ/personal_blog/content/posts/kf-tuning.md

 \end{bmatrix}
 $$

-As can be seen this function is non-linear.
+As can be seen this function is nonlinear.
 This means that if we consider that the state distribution is gaussian at time \\(k\\) after passing it through the function the resulting distribution is no longer gaussian.
 This violates the assumptions made by the standard KF and if applied it will result in filter divergence.
 To deal with this, the research community had proposed several solutions, by far the most widely adopted in the industry is the EKF.
 As mentioned before the implementation of the EKF require the computation of Jacobians for the state transition function, to avoid cluttered the content, it has been defined in the Appendix section.

 #### Range and bearing measurement function